dilprasad/fitness_passport_nz/README.md

 FPNZ-1234_<task-title>
 In which 1234 is the ticket number from Jira.

 Commit on the branch, test your code.
-Commits log should look like "FPNZ-1234_<task title>: Commit message"
+Commits log should look like "FPNZ-1234_<task title>: Commit message".

-If code works well and all the Accept Criterias(ACs) of the tickets has been satisfied, create pull request(PR).
+If code works well and all the Accept Criteria (ACs) of the tickets has been satisfied, create pull request(PR).
+>>>>>>> Stashed changes
 The PR title should also look like "FPNZ-1234_<task title>: Yyy", Yyy is be the general description of the ticket.
 PR should be reviewed, and merged in a squashed way to make the commit history linear.